19 Jan Why gut health should be #1 on your list of resolutions for 2017

 Why is a healthy gut microbiome important?

 The microbial population in the gut has can have both beneficial and harmful consequences for human health.
-There are a growing number of conclusive studies showing the link between gut health and body weight, inflammation, the immune system and metabolism.
+There are a growing number of studies showing the link between gut health and body weight, inflammation, the immune system and metabolism.
 Bacteria are responsible for digesting much of the food you consume, determining efficiency of nutrient extraction, and fat storage as well.
 As a result, gut microbiota have a significant impact on weight management and obesity.
 In addition to this, the gut is connected to the brain via the vagus nerve, and research suggests that intestinal flora can directly affect the brain via this nerve.
-It is therefore possible that gut health can be linked to brain functioning and several mental health disorders, but the exact mechanisms of this remains unclear.
+It is therefore possible that gut health can be linked in some way to brain functioning and several mental health disorders, but the exact mechanisms of this remains unclear.

 So, how can you improve your gut microbiome?